imansmallapple/imansmallapple.github.io/application-development/state-management-decorators/localstorage.md

+---
+title: LocalStorage
+parent: Introduction to ArkTS
+layout: default
+---

 # LocalStorage: UI State Storage

 LocalStorage provides storage for the page-level UI state.
-The parameters of the LocalStorage type accepted through the \@Entry decorator share the same LocalStorage instance on the page.
+The parameters of the LocalStorage type accepted through the @Entry decorator share the same LocalStorage instance on the page.
 LocalStorage also allows for state sharing between pages with UIAbility instances.

-This topic describes only the LocalStorage application scenarios and related decorators: **\@LocalStorageProp** and **\@LocalStorageLink**.
+This topic describes only the LocalStorage application scenarios and related decorators: **@LocalStorageProp** and **@LocalStorageLink**.

 > **NOTE**